 Digest is the third exhibition in the trilogy based on the theme of ‘consuming art’ presented at Canberra Glassworks over the past three years.
 Drink! in 2011 and Eat! in 2012 each had their own delicious flavours and collectively showed the work of more than 50 artists.

 Guest curator and artist Scott Chaseling has invited 5 internationally recognised artists: Alex Asch, Giles Ryder, duo, Clair Healy and Sean Cordeiro, and Lucio Auri, to respond to the theme of Digest to create a thought provoking and diverse exhibition.

 Chaseling says, “Coming from a place that we have forgotten or discreetly disregarded the goal is to present works that discuss the theme of ‘Digest’.
 Selecting works that absorb our attention through text (a digest of writings); reveal a reflux (processing the present and recalling memories) or tracing the tracts; area and article (entrails of architecture)”.

 Exhibition Opening: Wednesday, 15 May at 6pm

 Gallery Floor Talk: Saturday, 15 June at 10.30am

 10 Artists, 10 Decades, 100 Years of Glass

-An exhibition of new artworks inspired by glass, the material itself, its language and history in the period 1913 – 2013, enfolding those aspects into new expressions and new ideas.
-Exhibiting artists are: Andrew Lavery, Ruth Oliphant, Alexandra Chambers, Simon Maberley, Brenden Scott French, Trish Roan, Tom Rowney, Lee Mathers, Richard Whiteley, and Blanche Tilden.
+This exhibition, which ran from 27 March to 9 May2013, featured a series of new artworks inspired by glass, the material itself, its language and history in the period 1913 – 2013, enfolding those aspects into new expressions and new ideas.
+Exhibiting artists include: Andrew Lavery, Ruth Oliphant, Alexandra Chambers, Simon Maberley, Brenden Scott French, Trish Roan, Tom Rowney, Lee Mathers, Richard Whiteley, and Blanche Tilden.

 Exhibition Opening: Wednesday, 3 April at 6pm